 The Setting for SIIC

-Workshops are presented in two sessions plus a series of Sample of SIIC (SOS) workshops on Saturday, July 19.
+Workshops are presented in three sessions plus a series of Sample of SIIC (SOS) workshops on Saturday, July 16.
 Since workshops run concurrently, only one workshop may be attended per session.
 However, the workshops have been carefully scheduled to make it easy to combine a 3-day workshop in one session with a 5-day workshop in another session.

 In addition to the professional workshops, there are also evening programs that include presentations by experts on relevant topics, simulations, and career counseling sessions.
 If you do not intend to stay on campus, we encourage you to spend as many evenings as possible there, since the evening programs are an important part of the overall educational experience.
 Informal receptions for participants and faculty follow the evening programs.
 Entertainment is also scheduled during each session.